Infer-Noam/React-Shampooing/README.md

-A repository containing varius react mini-projects for my shampooing 🧼
+A repository containing various react mini-projects for my shampooing 🧼